Banner

 Executive DirectorFour Square Community Action Inc.

-Dr. Sue Lynn Murphy Ledford is an accomplished leader with extensive experience in fiscal management, strategic planning, and community advocacy.
-As Executive Director of a Community Action agency—and with a background in nursing, public health, and healthcare leadership—she has overseen programs across North Carolina, Georgia, and Tennessee, serving both rural and urban communities.
+Sue is an accomplished leader with extensive experience in fiscal management, strategic planning, and community advocacy.
+As Executive Director of a Community Action Agency—and with a background in nursing, public health, and healthcare leadership—she has overseen programs across North Carolina, Georgia, and Tennessee, serving both rural and urban communities.
 Her work in housing, social services, and statewide health initiatives reflects a deep understanding of complex governance and cross-sector systems, enabling her to drive meaningful results for the communities she serves.
 She received her undergraduate degree from Western Carolina University, her Master of Public Administration from Western Carolina University, and her public health doctorate from the University of Chapel Hill NC.

 SocialLink